spendyaala/hands-on-labs-aws-dms-redis/README.md

 * Understand how to deploy Redis Enterprise Cloud on AWS
 * Gets hands-on experience with AWS DMS services
 * Migrating data from MySQL database to Redis Enterprise Cloud

+# Pre-requisites
+* Working knowledge and experience of AWS Cloud.
+* Working knowledge and experience of Docker Containers.
+* Working knowledge and experience with MySQL.
+* No prior knowledge on using Redis Enterprise Cloud or Redis OSS (Open source software) is needed.

+# Costs involved
+Please understand that doing these hands-on exercises gives you a direct hands-on learning experience of Redis Enterprise Cloud and AWS Cloud services.
+However, there are going to be some costs involved, as these exercises will provision cloud resources in AWS.

+Important Information : Running this Redis Cluster will cost your around $0.88 per hour.
+These exercises can take up to 4 hours to complete.
+Hence, please kindly be informed that you may incur $4.00 (USD)  or more , for doing these exercise, from Redis Inc.

+Also, please note  you may also additionally incur AWS cloud resource costs.
+Hence, its important to do the last exercise in this guide to clean up all resources and to save costs.